Justin01Wu/WebApp/jersey2/Api_tips.md

 	+ it will give a trouble on API doc and confuse developers
 	+ bad sample: /api/v2/uw/dnf/vformat/accounts/list
 	+ bad sample: /api/v2/dnf/accounts/{accountId}/ccr/layer-details
-1. API should not formatting data, bad sample: 123,456.000
+1. API should not formatting data
+	+ bad sample: 123,456.000
+	+ good sample: /api/v2/programs/{programId}/pricingResult.json
+	+ good sample: /api/v2/dealModelFile/{dealModelFileId}/simulations
 1. When a system has more than 100 apis, we worried about URL conflicts.
 	+ So we suggest to use Java package to match the URL :  for example: URL is a/b/c/d then the package will be a.b.c
 	+ And the class name is d